batch

 Basic Usage

-, each signal update triggers its own effect run.
+By default, each signal update triggers its own effect run.
 With batch

 , all updates are grouped, and effects run only once.